 Take a Look

-Take a Taste
+Try a Taste

-Harry & David’s Cabernet Sauvignon is a good example of this.
+Harry & David’s cabernet sauvignon is an excellent example of this.
 It features a complex flavor profile that starts with plum and blackberry and continues with notes of tobacco, cedar, and dusted cocoa.

 Compare the flavors you taste with the ones you smelled.
 Does anything new stand out?
 Is anything more obvious or defined?
 Perhaps you smelled flowers on your first whiff, but how does that translate to your palate?